Provisioning packages for Windows

 Windows provisioning makes it easy for IT administrators to configure end-user devices without imaging.
 Using Windows provisioning, an IT administrator can easily specify desired configuration and settings required to enroll the devices into management and then apply that configuration to target devices in a matter of minutes.
 It is best suited for small- to medium-sized businesses with deployments that range from tens to a few hundred computers.

-The Windows Assessment and Deployment Kit (ADK) for Windows 10 includes the Windows Configuration Designer, a tool for configuring provisioning packages.
-Windows Configuration Designer is also available as an app in the Microsoft Store.
+Windows Configuration Designer is available as an app in the Microsoft Store.

 Benefits of provisioning packages

 Provisioning packages let you: